 How to Reduce Body Heat with Ayurveda

 Pitta is one of the 3 doshas in the body according to Ayurveda and it is believed to control the digestive power or ‘fire’ in the body.
 When pitta goes out of control it can cause you a lot of discomfort and stomach issues.
 Pitta is known to be oily, hot and light.
 This could also result in heat stress.
 This happens more in summer as the body experiences dehydration and tends to heat up.
-Experts recommend keeping your body hydrated with water and water-rich foods as the best way to reduce body heat.
+Experts recommend keeping your body hydrated with water and having water-rich foods to reduce body heat.

 What Causes Excessive Body Heat?